 How can buying Google reviews hurt my business?

-In addition to being frowned upon, when you buy Google Reviews, it can backfire in several ways:
+In addition to legal action, when you buy Google Reviews, it can backfire in several ways:

 - Clear violations of Google guidelines.
 In their restricted content guidelines, Google clearly states that the reviews customers leave have to be authentic.
-When you pay for Google reviews, generate inauthentic, disingenuous reviews.
-This could result in Google removing your listing entirely and removing your chances of receiving real, positive reviews from paying customers.
+When you pay for Google reviews, you are generating inauthentic and disingenuous reviews that misrepresent your business and promote fake engagement.
+This could result in Google suspending or removing your Google My Business profile (now known as Google Business Profile) and drastically hurting your online reputation.

 - Customers might mention the incentive in their reviews.
 Let’s say a customer writes, “This place was awesome, they gave me $5 credit just for leaving a review!
 Great pizza”.
-Anyone who reads that review won’t be convinced the pizza was great – in fact, they might even assume the opposite because the reviewer was incentivized to write it in the first place.
+Anyone who reads that review won’t be convinced the pizza was great.
+In fact, they might even assume the opposite because the reviewer was incentivized to write it – erasing its authenticity completely.

 - Review sites can detect fake reviews.
-Many review sites have sophisticated algorithms specifically designed to identify fake reviews.
+Similar to Google, other review sites also have sophisticated algorithms specifically designed to identify fake reviews.
 When they see a business buy business reviews, some sites generate pop-ups on that business’ profile, so every time someone visits that profile, they’re confronted with a flashy warning not to trust that business.
 They have flagged the review and the site.